basho-labs/terraform-riak/README.md

 $ vagrant ssh
 ```

+Verify that your AWS credentials and access keys have been properly set in `aws/global.tf` (scroll to the bottom).

 ### Non-Vagrant local environment

 Use the relevant bootstrap script as a reference for the required dependencies or just run it as-is: